hellohaptik/docs_haptik/hsl-elements/hsl-properties.md

 *      athena_smart_action
         	This is built to make it easy for assistants to get the flight that the user was searching for.
 It’s contains a link which is opened in an iframe on the Athena RHS.
 The app needs to append this to the outgoing message.

-*      movie_name (Deprecated)
-        	Was used along with SHOW_TIME_DETAIL.

-*      movie_image (Deprecated)
-        	Was used along with SHOW_TIME_DETAIL.

-*      movie_trailer_url (Deprecated)
-        	Was used along with SHOW_TIME_DETAIL.

-*      options_url (Deprecated)
-        	Was used along with SHOPPING_DETAIL.

 *      items

 *      emoji
 You can add an emoji from the emoji framework.
 This emoji will be displayed along with the actionable_text.
 Here are some of the emojis that are supported by the Apps right now.

-### Receipt Data

-RECEIPT elements have a specific kind of data which is exclusively used only by them.

-*      header
-	This is the header of the Receipt.
-E.g. Ride Summary, Recharge Summary etc

-*      subheader
-	This is a list.
-We can add two sub headers with each subheader having a header & a body of itself namely header_one, body_one, header_two & body_two.
-Usually details like Transaction ID etc are put in this field.

-*      order_items
-	Order Items is a list of order_item_detail dictionaries.
-This is the most scalable part of the receipt and allows us to create receipts for different use cases.
-The UI of an order receipt has this imaginary rows which can be filled using this key.
-Anatomy of an order_item_detail dictionary:

-            {
-                "body": "",
-                "header": "",
-                "image_url": "",
-                "title": ""
-            }

-All the four keys are optional but at-least one should be available to create a row on the order receipt.
-Body, Header & Title are stacked under each other in that order and have different weights.

-*      total_item_count
-	This is the no. of dictionaries/rows available in the order_items key.

-*      footer
-	As the name explains, this is the footer of the receipt and carries the amount & actionables.
-It also has a field called offer_text which is used to display the cashback info.

 ### Carousel Data